What rules must I follow if I operate my own mailing list or send bulk email?

 - Each mailing list message must clearly explain how people can unsubscribe.
 When people do so, or when messages sent to an address "bounce" with a permanent error, or when a recipient files any type of "spam" report, the address must be promptly and permanently removed from the list.

-- Your list may not generate more than a 0.3% complaint rate.
+- Your list may not generate more than a 0.3% complaint rate in addition to the other rules.
 If recipients are marking your mail as “spam”, something is wrong.

 These rules are what other ISPs and anti-spam organizations consider the minimum standards to ensure you aren't sending “spam”.
 We can't let you send bulk or automated mail that doesn't meet these requirements.
 In addition, you should notify us before you start sending bulk mail so we can raise your allowed outgoing mail rate (we'll also ask to spot-check your records to verify you're complying with these rules).
 If you don't notify us first, your mail may be delayed or returned.